 (MALIN + GOETZ)

-Put some spirit in the air with a Dark Rum votive candle by (MALIN + GOETZ), one of PopSugar's 10 Best Scented Candles.
+Put some spirit in the air with a Dark Rum votive candle by (MALIN + GOETZ), one of PopSugar's 9 Scented Candles Interior Designers Always Buy.
 With a sumptuous blend of bergamot and plum top notes, rum and leather middle notes and base notes of Amber, patchouli and vanilla, it's a wonderful fragrance by itself or paired with a citrusy Mojito candle.
 Scent length and potency was a key factor for the recommendations of the (MALIN + GOETZ) candle for these bloggers, too:

 - When reviewed by UK beauty blogger, Adrienne of The Sunday Girl, the Dark Rum candle quickly won her over and became one of her most favorite scents.
 Impressed by the potency of the small, 2.35 ounce votive which she could smell in the room before it was even lit, Adrienne said she could still smell the scent of the candle from when she had burned it the previous night.